FATpick on Windows

 Getting FATpick up and running on Microsoft Windows is pretty straightforward: simply download the FATpick installer and run it.

 However the rest of this document provides more detailed instructions and some related tips you may find helpful.

-While we recommend using Windows 10 and relatively modern hardware, FATpick works with any version of Windows Microsoft has released in the past decade: Windows 7, Windows 8, and Windows 10.
+While we recommend using Windows 10 or 11 and relatively modern hardware, FATpick works with any version of Windows Microsoft has released in the past decade: Windows 7, Windows 8, Windows 10, Windows 11.

 FATpick is available as both a 32-bit (x86) and a 64-bit (amd64) application.
 The installer will automatically select the right version for your computer.